Beyond Fixed Topologies: Unregistered Training and Comprehensive Evaluation Metrics for 3D Talking Heads: Experiments

-Overall, Table~\ref{tab:new_metrics} indicates that ScanTalk, trained in a multidataset setting, performs favorably with respect to state-of-the-art models, mostly on VOCAset.
-The newly introduced metrics though provide a more complete evaluation.
+Another notable observation from Table~\ref{tab:new_metrics} is that while standard metrics suggest that training vanilla ScanTalk on a single dataset yields better performance, our proposed metrics reveal the opposite: the multi-dataset training setting leads to improved performance, even on individual datasets.
+Overall, ScanTalk trained in a multidataset setting performs favorably with respect to state-of-the-art models, mostly on VOCAset, with the newly introduced metrics providing a more complete evaluation.
 For example, in VOCAset, FaceDiffuser and CodeTalker report the lowest LVE and MVE.
 However, their motion dynamics is quite compromised when looking at the generated animations.
 To support this, Figure~\ref{fig:lip_charts} reports their motion charts for a randomly picked sequence of VOCAset.
 The generated motion fails to a large extent in following that of the ground-truth.
 Indeed, this is again reflected in worse DTW, DFD and $\delta$ measures.
-ScanTalk trained with the additional losses instead better captures the motion dynamics.
+ScanTalk trained with the additional losses, instead, better captures the motion dynamics.
 This improvement aligns with our expectations, as the new losses were specifically designed to enhance dynamic animation realism, a nuance that the standard metrics failed to capture.
 This comparison highlights the limitations of standard metrics, demonstrating their inadequate performance.
 In contrast, the new metrics we propose offer a significantly improved assessment of lip-sync quality.
 Heatmaps in Figure~\ref{fig:heatmap_error}, which show the MSE between the ground truth and predictions on VOCAset, qualitatively reveal that ScanTalk performs comparably with other state-of-the-art methods.

 In $BIWI_6$ and Multiface performance vary more.
 Specifically, ScanTalk surpasses the state-of-the-art method on $BIWI_6$ in DTW and DFD, but not in $\delta_{M}$ and $\delta_{Cd}$.
 For Multiface, ScanTalk outperforms state-of-the-art methods for the DFD metric and performs comparably in terms of other metrics.
 These observations align with findings from~\cite{nocentini2024scantalk3dtalkingheads}, and we attribute this performance discrepancy to the significant differences among the three registered datasets.
 VOCAset features static faces with only mouth movements, while $BIWI_6$ and particularly Multiface involve notable head movements in their sequences.
 These dataset variations contribute to the model's reduced performance as they introduce a further level of complexity to be modeled in a unified training scheme.